 Order cargo/para cargo flights through standard dispatch channels from the host dispatch center to NRCC.
-Dispatch should be notified of the flight schedule.
+Dispatch should be provided a flight schedule.
 The host dispatch may contact the smokejumper duty officer to discuss para cargo delivery and retrieval options.
 Para Cargo requests are ordered in IROC as an A #: Fixed Wing, Cargo.
-Reference the ordering quidelines in the Aviation section of the NRCC website for additional information.
+Reference the ordering guidelines in the Aviation section of the NRCC website for additional information.